Garfield-yin/tag-todo-list/trunk/readme.txt

 removal by Android on app update)
 - export signed package
 - publish on Android Market
-- upload to FTP site and Google Code
+- upload .apk to Google Code
 - blog post about changes

 I'll be happy to answer any questions at: